Updated: Jun 9, 2022

-You are in luck, today I have with me Elizabeth Soslau who cowrote with Monique Alexander a book titled , The Comprehensive Guide to Working With Student Teachers: Tools and Templates to Support Reflective Professional Growth .
-It is so more than a book, it is a guide complete with templates, tools, and protocols!
-You are going to learn a lot from this interview that is impactful and empowering for student teachers, co-ops, and college supervisors.
+You are in luck.
+Today I have Elizabeth Soslau, who co-wrote with Monique Alexander a book titled, The Comprehensive Guide to Working With Student Teachers: Tools and Templates to Support Reflective Professional Growth.
+It is so more than a book.
+It is a guide complete with templates, tools, and protocols!
+You will learn a lot from this impactful and empowering interview for student teachers, co-ops, and college supervisors.
 After Elizabeth shares her teaching story with us, we dive into the world of working with student teachers.
 We agree that working with student teachers is a great experience because of the passion and drive they have to impact students.

 Tips for student teachers